nithinstar093/terra-toolkit-boneyard/docs/WdioFileReporter.md

-Wdio File Reporter is a reporter that logs jest test output to a file
+Wdio File Reporter is a reporter that logs wdio test output to a file